Tanz0rz/haxe-fmod/README.md

 **FMOD Studio Live Update:**

-When using Live Update in FMOD Studio, turn the auto-reconnect feature off or your game will not start.
-Hopefully that issue can be resolved fairly easily.
+When using [Live Update](http://tanneris.me/FMOD-Live-Update) in FMOD Studio, turn the auto-reconnect feature off or your game will not start.
+Hopefully this issue can be resolved fairly easily.

-**Note**: Unfortunately, the Live Update feature is officially not available for HTML5 builds.
-The FMOD team said this has to do with the game running inside the browser.
+**Note**: The Live Update feature will only work for Windows builds.
+It is officially unsupported for HTML5 builds.
+The FMOD team said this has to do with limitations caused by running games inside a browser.

 ## <a name="example-project"></a>Example Project